nfreear/nfreear-blog/_pages/about.md

 permalink: /about.html
 ---

+I'm Nick Freear, a _Senior Accessibility and Usability Consultant_ at [AbilityNet][].

-I'm Nick Freear, an Educational Technology (Web) developer in the [Institute of Educational Technology][iet] at [The Open University][].
+Until August 2021, I was an Educational Technology (Web) developer in the [Institute of Educational Technology][iet] at [The Open University][].
 I am passionate about Web standards and accessibility.
 Projects to which I've contributed include [Moodle][], [Drupal][], [WordPress][]